A Room Divider Can Also Give Your Home A Makeover!

 You can also do room plans with boxes if nothing else is available.
 Just stack the boxes up nicely and take a picture of it

-A: It is cluttered but I made room for twin-size beds in each room so they could be stored easily when not in use.
+A: It is cluttered, but I cleared space for twin-size beds in each room so they can be easily stored when not in use.

-A: I created it to keep children from peeking around the room divider/bookcase and seeing what is on the other side.
+A: I created it to keep children from peeking around the bookcase and seeing what is on the other side.

 A: I want you to get the most bang for your buck!
 New items are expensive and can take up a lot of space.